msmdev/geno2phenoTB/README.rst

-We used genomic data, augmented with genotypic data (generated using a state-of-the-art resistance mutation catalog (see [Grobbel21_] and [Finci22_]) of the Research Center Borstel (FZB)), from a database we curated of more than 18000 WGS samples with phenotypic DST labels to train ML modelscapable of predicting drug resistance from WGS data.
+We used genomic data, augmented with genotypic data (generated using a state-of-the-art resistance mutation catalog (see [Grobbel21_] and [Finci22_]) of the Research Center Borstel (FZB)), from a database we curated of more than 18000 WGS samples with phenotypic DST labels to train ML models capable of predicting drug resistance from WGS data.

 To find the best performing drug-specific models, different supervised learning methods such as rule-based classifiers (RBC) utilizing Boolean compressed sensing, gradient-boosted trees (GBT),